ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingservices.md

 ## Before you delete services from Automated instances
 {: #vc_deletingservices-prereq}

-* Deleting services from instances with VMware vSphere® 6.5 is not supported.
-* You are billed until the end of the {{site.data.keyword.cloud}} infrastructure billing cycle for the deleted services.
+You are billed until the end of the {{site.data.keyword.cloud}} infrastructure billing cycle for the deleted services.

 ## Procedure to delete services from Automated instances
 {: #vc_deletingservices-procedure}